Timothy J. Broderick: Honors and memberships

 Broderick's honors include election to Alpha Omega Alpha, the David M. Hume Research Award from the Humera Surgical Society, the Young Investigator Award from SmithKline Beecham, the 2004 Space Medicine Branch Young Investigator Award Finalist (Aerospace Medical Association), and the Best Technology award from the 2006 World Congress of Endoscopic Surgery/European Association of Endoscopy Surgery.
 He is a member of over a dozen professional societies including the American College of Surgeons, Association for Academic Surgery, Society of University Surgeons, Aerospace Medical Association, American Telemedicine Association, American Medical Informatics Association, American Association for the Advancement of Science, Society of American Gastrointestinal Endoscopic Surgeons, Society of Laparoendoscopic Surgeons, the Society for Surgery of the Alimentary Tract, the Undersea and Hyperbaric Medical Society, and the Explorers Club.
 He is also a member of the Medical Advisory Board for the National Center for Space Biological Technologies (NCSBT) at Stanford University.

 Broderick has published over 40 articles and made over 50 presentations at local, national and international meetings.
 He was awarded extramural funding by SmithKline Beecham, the American Heart Association, NASA and the Department of Defense.
 The U.S. Army TATRC has supported his research "NASA Extreme Environment Mission Operations 12", "Robotic Surgery in Flight", and "High Altitude Platforms Mobile Robotic Telesurgery".
 Broderick is a reviewer for Telemedicine and e-Health Journal; the journal Aviation, Space, and Environmental Medicine; U.S. Army TATRC; and the U.S. Department of Homeland Security.

 Aquanaut

 In April 2006, Broderick became an aquanaut through his participation in the joint NASA-NOAA, NEEMO 9 (NASA Extreme Environment Mission Operations) project, an exploration research mission held in Aquarius, the world's only undersea research laboratory.
 During this eighteen-day mission, the six-person crew of NEEMO 9 developed lunar surface exploration procedures and telemedical technology applications in support of the United States' Vision for Space Exploration.
-Broderick served as an aquanaut again on the NEEMO 12 mission in May 2007.
+Broderick was an aquanaut again on the NEEMO 12 mission in May 2007.

 Broderick plays a major role in the education of faculty, residents, medical students, and community physicians in advanced laparoscopic and robotic procedures.
 He continues to use his skills as clinician, educator, computer scientist, and technologist to foster major advances in the art and science of surgery.